Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 TODO: make example of *all* the diagrams, including Software System diagram.

-A complex gamewill have many clocks, both to model concurreny and to allow parallelism.
+A complex game will have many clocks, both to model concurrency and to allow parallelism.
 When simulation has been run, it can hand of a copy of the game world for renderer to work on in parallel.

 - UI event loop clock
 - Prefetch assets clock